Howard Community College graduates share advice for future students

 “With your new HCC degrees, and we need expertise from all of your disciplines, you have a wonderful opportunity to have a positive impact on the world,” he said.

-The Howard County Times asked graduating students, including Hollis, about their experience attending HCC and advice they had for anyone, high school aged or older, who is questioning whether attending community college is a good fit for them.
+The Howard County Times asked graduating students, including Hollies, about their experience attending HCC and advice they had for anyone, high school age or older, who is questioning whether attending community college is a good fit for them.

 Steven Hollies, 27